EileenFeng/shell/README.md

  - Bring stopped process to background with "bg %<#>" and bring background or stopped process to foreground with "fg %<#>", only "fg" or "bg" will foreground or background the most recent job.
  - Kill processes: "kill -9 %<#>" to kill process with SIGKILL, "kill %<#>" to kill process with SIGTERM
  - Print job list: "jobs" to pring all the current background and stopped jobs

-### How we test the shell
-- Tested invalid input (input that cause execution errors)
-- Tested with multiple jobs (separated by ';' and '&')
-- Tested with background and foreground

 ### Limitations
 - Cannot kill "sleep" process with SIGTERM when sleep is running in background; for instance "sleep 100 &" cannot be killed with "kill %<index_num>", but can be killed with "kill -9 %<index_num>" (SIGKILL)